mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 When I made this goal, I didn't expect our landlord to agree to a month-to-month lease, but he did.
 Without a long-term commitment, there's less pressure to move out by a certain deadline.

 We've successfully moved the critical operations of manufacturing and fulfillment out of our office.
-So, we don't strictly need the office, but it's still convenient to have a home base.
+So, we don't strictly need the office, but it's convenient to have a home base.

 If the handyman knocked on my door tomorrow to announce that some disaster destroyed all of our office property and made the space unusable, it would be frustrating but not catastrophic.